vulcanize/vulcanizedb/documentation/super-node.md

 #### syncAndPublish

-`syncAndPublih` performs the functions of the seed node- syncing data from Geth, converting them to IPLDs, publishing those IPLDs to IPFS, and creating a local Postgres index to relate their CIDS to useful metadata.
+`syncAndPublih` performs the functions of the super node- syncing data from Geth, converting them to IPLDs, publishing those IPLDs to IPFS, and creating a local Postgres index to relate their CIDS to useful metadata.

 Usage: